Titus777/ae1-database/README.md

 Conclusion

 To sum up this project, I have learned a lot about this module and have gained a new skill.
 I have previously learned about node js and express but mongodb was new to me.
 MongoDB is used to store data in json documents, it helped me work with data much easier especially for this project.
 While doing this project I had a hard time doing javascript but doing this project helped me improve it, it is still lacking in some areas, but I am improving little by little which I am happy with.
 I had many resources to help me such as the teachers lecture and notes and Youtube.
+I was able to make the whole project working, there were times I couldn’t make anything work but I pulled through and everything turned out the way I wanted it to.
+Furthermore there a lot of stuff I wanted to add but couldn’t such as having a ascending and descending so that the user can see whats the most popular anime and what has the most episodes ect.